 Quality of Sugar Beet Molasses under the State Standard R 52304-2005

 |pH||from 6.5 to 8.5|

 Terms of delivery

-Our company delivers sugar by vehicles and railway on the following terms EXW, FCA, CPT, FOB Yeisk (Incoterms 2010).
+The delivery is done by trucks, railway or sea transport on the terms EXW, FCA, CPT, DAP, FOB (Incoterms 2020).